 - Alert security personnel or employees of line jumpers.
 It’s not worth the risk getting into a heated argument or even a brawl.
 You might be putting your family at risk.
 Ultimately, it will spoil the rest of the day.

 - Don’t come to an abrupt stop when on the main pathway.
-Put in mind there are other people right behind you.
-If you really have to stop veer off the main path and find a seat or right at should to text, talk or eat.
+Keep in mind there are other people right behind you.
+If you really have to stop, veer off the main path and find a seat should you need to text, talk or eat.

 - If you have to bring a stroller with your baby in it, make sure you give 4 to 5 feet of space between the front end of the stroller and the people in front of you.
 This will give you enough time to react in case they come to an abrupt stop.